onetimesecret/onetimesecret/README.md

 | https://k9crypt.xyz/ | K9Crypt | A secure and anonymous messaging platform. | End-to-end encryption with 2-hour message deletion |

 _Summarized, fetched, and collated by [Cohere Command R+](https://cohere.com/blog/command-r-plus-microsoft-azure), formatted by [Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet), and proofread by [GitHub Copilot](https://github.com/features/copilot)._

+The inclusion of these services in this list does not imply endorsement.
+Users are encouraged to conduct their own research and due diligence before using any of the listed services, especially when handling sensitive information.

 ## Generating a global secret